Death Care

 Our Services team is here to help.
 Please contact us at (206) 800-8733 or services@recompose.life to discuss transport options and help with arranging transportation.

-If needed, Recompose offers private, onsite cooled storage for up to four weeks.
+If needed, Recompose offers onsite cooled storage for up to four weeks.

 The death certificate is a mandatory legal document that registers each death with the appropriate local authorities.
 Recompose’s Services Specialists will handle the filing of the death certificate.